 Based on current market conditions, the pace of our investment activities, including originations and repayments, may vary.
-The strength of the financing and mergers and acquisitions markets and the current low interest rate environment has led to increased originations and repayments, an active pipeline of investment opportunities.
-However, there have been headwinds in the financing and merger and acquisitions markets resulting from increased inflation, a shifting interest rate environment, geopolitical events (including the war in Ukraine), and the ongoing impact from the COVID-19 globally.
-We are monitoring the effect that market volatility, including as a result of a rising interest rate environment, may have on our portfolio companies and our investment activities, and we will continue to seek to invest businesses with low levels of cyclicality (i.e., the risk of business cycles or other economic cycles adversely affecting them).
+The past strength of the financing and mergers and acquisitions markets and the historically low interest rate environment previously led to increased originations and repayments.
+However, there have been headwinds in the financing and merger and acquisitions markets resulting from increased inflation, a shifting interest rate environment, geopolitical events (including the war in Ukraine and U.S. and China relations), and the uncertain economic outlook for the United States and the rest of the world, which could include a recession.
+We are monitoring the effect that market volatility, including as a result of a rising interest rate environment, may have on our portfolio companies and our investment activities, and we will continue to seek to invest in defensive businesses with low levels of cyclicality and strong levels of free cash flow generation.